akonomos/akonomos/README.md

 :grinning:
 # comment

-- I love applying my passion for math and physics to new technologies
+- I am passionate about merging math and physics with new technologies
 - I am a current third year at UCLA
 - My major is Astrophysics
 -
+🤎